ErizY/Weather_app/README.md

 ## API Information

 This application uses the OpenWeatherMap API to retrieve weather data.
 You can sign up for a free API key at [OpenWeatherMap](https://openweathermap.org/api) to use the API.
+Note that the weather API requires a key, and you would need to change the API key in the `views.py` file.

+The API is limited, allowing searches by country only.

 ## Pros and Cons